-- d) The non-human primate was subjected to a Primagam test and a second test for tuberculosis, with negative results, during the 30 days before export, by: - v) An intradermal tuberculin test using 0.1 ml mammalian tuberculin, or - vi) An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 50 000 IU/ml, or - vii) A comparative tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site.
+- d) The non-human primate was subjected to a gamma interferon assay that has been approved for use by the department (e.g. PrimagamTM) and a second test for tuberculosis, with negative results, during the 30 days before export, by: - i.
+An intradermal tuberculin test using 0.1 ml Mammalian Old Tuberculin, or - ii.
+An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 25 000 IU/ml, or - iii.
+A comparative tuberculin skin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site.